crackedupcorson/ImageSearch/README.md

 - Currently Flickr is the only data source, but I hope add more in the future
 - It then runs a feature matching algorithm on the returned images
 - It then runs a colour histogram comparison on the returned images

+## Technologies and Libs Used

+- python requests for API requests to datasources
+- the flickr API
+- various python numerical libs
+- opencv 3.0

 ## Future Improvements